ashiqur0202/Machine-Learning/README.md

 ### Step 3: Machine Learning Basics
 - [ ] **Supervised Learning**: Understand the principles of supervised learning, including regression and classification.
 - [ ] **Unsupervised Learning**: Explore unsupervised learning techniques like clustering and dimensionality reduction.
-- [ ] **Python Libraries**: Get familiar with popular ML libraries like Scikit-Learn, TensorFlow, and Keras.
+- [ ] **Python Libraries**: Get familiar with popular ML libraries like Scikit-Learn, TensorFlow, Keras, and PyTorch.
 - [ ] **Projects**: Start with simple ML projects to apply your knowledge.

 ### Step 4: Advanced Machine Learning